What can be done to address gun violence in America? A lot, actually.

-Gun violence restraining orders/emergency risk protection orders – These would allow an immediate family member or member of law enforcement who believe a person is an imminent risk to themselves or others to petition a judge to have that person’s firearms temporarily removed from their possession and to temporarily put them on on a prohibited purchasers list.
-Several states have enacted these laws in the last few years and they’re supported by the American Bar Association.
+Red flag laws/gun violence restraining orders/emergency risk protection orders – These would allow an immediate family member or member of law enforcement who believe a person is an imminent risk to themselves or others to petition a judge to have that person’s firearms temporarily removed from their possession and to temporarily put them on on a prohibited purchasers list.
+Several states have enacted these laws in the last few years and they’re supported by the American Bar Association and a growing number of Republican lawmakers, including Senator Lindsey Graham.
 As it stands now in most states, if you believe your loved one may be a danger to themselves or to the public, there is no legal mechanism in place to intervene and remove their guns.

 Ban “assault rifles” – Most gun violence in this country is perpetrated with handguns.
 However, most all major mass shootings are perpetrated with semi-automatic military-style assault rifles equipped with high capacity magazines.
 The only key difference between these rifles and the fully-automatic type carried by soldiers is the way the trigger is pulled.
 These weapons are designed for one thing – killing as many humans as possible as quickly as possible.